joscha/play-authenticate/README.md

 > MAINTAINERS WANTED!!!!
 Please drop me a message if you want to help out!

+> Update on 2021-02-10: Unfortunately the search for maintainers has not yielded any results and ther haven't been made any meaningful updates/changes to the source code in a long time.
+This repository will be archived for the time being to prevent people adopting this project.

 This plugin uses concepts from [securesocial2][] and [Play20StartApp][] and provides a sample containing code from [deadbolt2][].

 #### Version information